Cultivating Agency Through Artmaking

 Puppets of Imagination: As the culminating project of the year, students were given complete artistic freedom to make whatever character they chose using any of the techniques they had explored in the previous two semesters.
 Materials included clay, sticks, fabric, yarn, hot glue and paint.
 The cast of characters included devils, divas and ducks.
 Kings, clowns, and cats.
 The end result was a tour-de-force of creativity.

-Creative Art Works’ In-School programs are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+Creative Art Works’ school-based programs are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
 Creative Art Works’ in-school programs also receive support from the Cornelia T. Bailey Foundation.